MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 Press the copy button to copy your settings to the clipboard.
 Paste your settings somewhere safe to save (Note app, email message, etc).

 To restore your settings, paste your settings into the same `Import / Export` Morphe menu and press `Import`.

+## 14 Is Morphe affiliated with ReVanced?

+Morphe is not affiliated with ReVanced.
+Morphe was created by a team of former ReVanced developers and contributors.